-Sefton is now classed as a Universal Credit full service area (with the exception of post code areas starting with L10).
+Sefton is now classed as a Universal Credit full service area.
 This means that working age customers cannot make a new application for Housing Benefit (unless they fall into one of the exceptions categories).
 If you do not fall into one of the exception categories, any help with rent, must be met through Universal Credit instead.
 Further details can be found on the 'Who can claim Housing Benefit instead of Universal Credit' page of this website.

 If you have made a claim for, or you are already receiving Universal Credit, you cannot make a claim for Housing Benefit as your housing costs are already taken into account as part of your Universal Credit calculation.
 However, if there is still a shortfall in the amount of your housing costs and your rent you may qualify for further assistance from the local authority in the form of a Discretionary Housing Payment.
 Further information can be found in the related links area of this page.

 If you have been the owner of your current home within the last five years and you now pay rent for that home, Housing Benefit cannot be paid unless you can demonstrate that you had to sell your home in order to continue living there.
 This can normally be demonstrated by providing documentary evidence that your home was at significant risk of being repossessed under the mortgage, or other loans secured on it.

 If you are already on Housing Benefit or are still able to make a new claim for Housing Benefit, the amount you receive will be upon a range of different factors, including your personal and financial circumstances.